JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * [F#](https://fsharp.org) is Microsoft's ML-style language, it has all the main features of OCaml
 * It integrates well with the MSFT toolchain, probably the main point of interest
-* Here is an example from their tutorial; looks familiar, eh?
+* Here is an example from their tutorial to show how similar it is to OCaml:

 ```fsharp
 let square x = x * x